apache/skywalking-website/docs/events/README.md

 # SkyWalking Events

+## Welcome Yao Wang as a new PPMC.
+###### Dec.
+22th, 2018
+Based on his contributions.
+Including created [RocketBot](https://github.com/TinyAllen/rocketbot) as our secondary UI, new [website](http://skywalking.apache.org/) and very cool trace view page in next release. he has been accepted as SkyWalking PPMC.
+Welcome aboard.

 ## Welcome Yixiong Cao as a new committer.
 ###### Dec.
 10th, 2018
 Based on his contributions to the project, he has been accepted as SkyWalking committer.
 Welcome aboard.